Legal Blog

 This is already a requirement under the NAR Code of Ethics.
 Article 12, SOP 12-1 states, “REALTORS® must not represent that their brokerage services to a client or customer are free or available at no cost to their clients, unless the REALTOR® will receive no financial compensation from any source for those services.”
 The language of this Standard of Procedure has now been included verbatim in the NAR Settlement.

-1. Cooperative Compensation must be conspicuously disclosed to Sellers in writing.
-Seller approval is also needed before making an offer of Cooperative Compensation.
+1. Offers of Compensation must be conspicuously disclosed to Sellers in writing.
+Seller approval is also needed before making any Offer of Compensation.

 NVAR forms have our members covered!
 This practice change is already accounted for in our Form K1336, Exclusive Right to Represent Seller Listing Agreement.